Emmerdale: FamiliesEmmerdale has featured a number of families:

 The King family arrived in 2004, as the Tates departed.
 All but Jimmy King, his half-sister, Scarlett Nicholls, and his three children, Elliott, Angelica and Carl, were killed off.
 By 2018, most of the Dingles still remained, having actually increased their numbers in Emmerdale over the years.
 Their circumstances had changed in their two decades in the village; Chas Dingle owned half of The Woolpack, with Charity Dingle owning the other half, and Marlon was a chef there.
 In 2014, the Dingles, Bartons and Whites were the central families; the Bartons are a farming family, and the Whites owned Home Farm.
 In 2022, Daniel Kilkelly of Digital Spy stated that the Dingles were "arguably the best-known family from the current cast."

 Storylines

 Over the years, along with its stories of romance and family life, Emmerdale has highlighted a range of different social issues.
-The issues it has covered include: rape (including marital rape), sexual assault, child sexual abuse, prostitution, sexual exploitation, domestic violence, cancer, childhood cancer, HIV, mesothelioma, amyloidosis, epilepsy, brain aneurysm, stroke, dementia, teenage pregnancy, premature birth, sudden infant death syndrome, stillbirth, adoption, homosexuality, bisexuality, asexuality, being transgender, homophobia, infidelity, murder, racism, abortion, post-traumatic stress disorder, depression, schizophrenia, anorexia, acid attack, self-harm, suicide, assisted suicide, alcoholism, drug addiction, bereavement and gambling addiction.

-In January 2021, a poll was conducted by YorkshireLive to see which storylines in the soap's history viewers felt had impacted Emmerdale the most.
-The top ten, in order of first to tenth, was: the Emmerdale plane crash (1993), the storm that killed Tricia Dingle (Sheree Murphy) on the 10th anniversary of the plane crash (2003), the Hotten bypass crash (2016), Belle Dingle's (Eden Taylor-Draper) mental health battle (2016), the mirror maze which led to Val Pollard's (Charlie Hardwick) death (2015), Ashley Thomas' (John Middleton) battle with dementia (2016), the post office robbery (1994), Dave Glover's (Ian Kelsey) death (1996), Ross Barton's (Michael Parr) acid attack (2018) and the 40th anniversary episode which saw Carl King's (Tom Lister) death, two births and a wedding (2012).
+In 2022, Leeds Live conducted a poll to ask viewers what, in their opinion, have been the greatest storylines in the soap's history.
+Meena Jutla's (Paige Sandhu) killing spree was voted the winner.
+The other fourteen nominees, in vote order, were: Ashley Thomas' (John Middleton) dementia, the Hotten bypass crash, the plane crash, the helicopter crash, the storm and Tricia Dingle's (Sheree Murphy) death, Kim Tate's (Claire King) 2018 return, the Woolpack siege, Carl King's (Tom Lister) death, Kim Tate murdering Frank Tate (Norman Bowler), Chris Tate's (Peter Amory) suicide framing Charity Dingle (Emma Atkins), "Who killed Emma Barton?", the Mill cottage explosion, the post office robbery and the Crossgill fire.